blueplaysgames3921/pollinations-cli/README.md

 ### Credential injection

-Your Pollinations API key is automatically forwarded to every MCP server as `POLLINATIONS_TOKEN`.
+Your Pollinations API key is automatically forwarded to every MCP server as `POLLINATIONS_API_KEY`.
 For servers that need other credentials, use the `env:` block in AGENTS.md with `${VAR_NAME}` placeholders:

 ```yaml
 mcp_servers: